 The University of Groningen has an extensive system of consultative participation for students.
 Consultative participation is linked to three levels of management bodies.
 Each level has a board or a director, and each board or director consults with a consultative body.
-Unit Management body Consultative body University Board of the University University Council Faculty Faculty Board Faculty Council Degree programme Programme director Degree Programme Advisory Committee Consultative participation at the University of Groningen is based on the principle of joint consultation, which means that both students and staff are represented in the same consultative body and that both groups together consult with the board or director.
-Elections are held for the University Council and the Faculty Councils; the members of Degree Programme Advisory Committees are appointed.
-Student members of consultative bodies are eligible for certain provisions, such as financial support (committee grant and/or attendance fees).
-The situation may arise where a student member of a consultative body is unable to take an examination or attend a compulsory lecture because they coincide with meetings of his or her council or Degree Programme Advisory Committee.
-The faculty will try to enable such a student to take the exam or attend the lecture at a suitable time or arrange a substitute assignment.
-WHW art.
-9.31 - 9.36, the Electoral Regulations, the Fees and Remuneration for Committee Work Regulations, the Graduation Fund Regulations.
+Department Management body Consultative body University Board of the University University Council Faculty Faculty Board Faculty Council Advisory body Degree programme Programme director Programme Committee Consultative participation at the University of Groningen is based on the principle of joint consultation, which means that both students and staff are represented in the same consultative body and that both groups together consult with the relevant board.
+In addition to the University Council and the Faculty Council as consultative bodies, the University also has advisory bodies at degree programme level in the form of Programme Committees.
+The Board of the University is assisted by the student-assessor and the faculty boards by an advisory student member.
+Elections are held for the University Council and the Faculty Councils; the members of Programme Committees are appointed.
+The student-assessor is appointed by the Board of the University on the recommendation of the student members of the University Council.
+Student members of consultative bodies and Programme Committees are eligible for certain provisions, such as financial support (committee grant and/or attendance fees).
+The situation may arise where a student member of a consultative body or Programme Committee is unable to take an examination or attend a compulsory lecture because they coincide with meetings of his or her council or committee.
+The faculty will try to enable such a student to take the exam or attend the lecture at an alternative time or arrange a substitute assignment.
+WHW Art.
+9.31-9.36, the Electoral Regulations, the Fees and Remuneration for Committee Work Regulations, the Graduation Fund Regulations.
+University Council The University Council is the University of Groningen's representative body consisting of both students and staff members.

-University Council

-The University Council is the University of Groningen's representative body consisting of both students and staff members.
 The Council is the Board of the University's consultative partner.
-The Chair and Vice Chair of the Council attend the meetings of the Board of the University (Board of the University Rules of Procedure).

 The University Council has 24 members representing staff and students, elected from amongst their ranks: 12 from the student ranks elected by students, and 12 from the staff ranks elected by University staff.

-Students members are elected for one year, staff for two (\underline{WHW} 9.31 - 9.36).

-Powers

-The Faculty Council has the right to give its assent when the following are established or changed:
+Students members are elected for one year, staff for two (WHW Arts.
+9.31-9.36).
+Powers The Faculty Council has the right to give its assent when the following are established or changed: - University policies - the design of the quality assurance system - the Student Charter - the Administrative Regulations (BBR; Bestuurs- en Beheersreglement) - · regulations concerning working conditions - choice of decision-making systems - regulations relating to financial aid for students.

-- university policies

-- the setup of the quality-assurance system

-- the Student Charter

-- the Administrative Regulations (BBR; Bestuurs- en Beheersreglement)

-- regulations concerning working conditions

-- choice of decision-making systems

-- regulations relating to financial aid for students.

-In addition, the Council has the right of advice concerning various topics and discusses other university matters with the Board of the University.
+In addition, the Council has the right of advice concerning various topics and discusses other University matters with the Board of the University.
 The matters for which the University Council has rights of approval and advice are set out in the University Council Regulations.
 The University Council has its own portal on the University of Groningen website, which also lists the parties represented on the Council and how to contact them.
 You can also subscribe to a digital newsletter.